 Treatment options include:

->

-> - Photodynamic therapy – a light sensitive cream is applied to the affected skin and a laser is directed onto the skin 4-6 hours later to destroy the abnormal cells.
-The treatment session lasts about 20-45 minutes.
-A dressing covers the area afterwards to protect it from light.
-You may need more than one session.
+- Photodynamic therapy – a light sensitive cream is applied to the affected skin and a laser is directed onto the skin 4-6 hours later to destroy the abnormal cells, the treatment session lasts about 20-45 minutes and a dressing covers the area afterwards to protect it from light – you may need more than one session

->

-> Talk to your doctor about which treatment may be most suitable for you.
+Talk to your doctor about which treatment may be most suitable for you.

 After treatment you will need follow up appointments with a dermatologist to see if you need further treatment.